 Los Angeles, CA

-Looking for someonewho builds SaaSthat actuallyworks in production?
+Looking for someonewho builds SaaSthat still holds upwhen things get real?

-Looking for someonewho builds SaaSthat actuallyworks in production?
+Looking for someonewho builds SaaSthat still holds upwhen things getreal?

 Hi, I'm Aga.